 The IDEAL IMPLANT requires a relatively small incision since it is inserted empty and then each lumen filled with saline through self-sealing valves.
 It was designed to allow for sub-muscular or sub-glandular position with standard surgical techniques.
 It is available in the fourteen most popular sizes.

-If the IDEAL IMPLANT ruptures, detection will be obvious on physical examination since the implant deflates and the saline is absorbed by the body.
+If the IDEAL IMPLANT ruptures, detection will be obvious by looking in a mirror, since the implant deflates and the saline is absorbed by the body.
 In many cases, replacement may be possible under a local anesthetic, rather than the general anesthetic needed for replacement of a silicone gel implant.

 The key feature of the standard silicone gel-filled implant is that it feels somewhat like breast tissue.
 It requires a somewhat larger incision because it is filled when manufactured and can be damaged if forced through a small incision.

 The standard silicone gel implant did not receive a “clean bill of health” from FDA when approved in November 2006.
-A number of safety issues of concern are listed in the FDA mandated Patient Information Brochure that women must read and sign prior to receiving a silicone gel implant.
-Prominent is the explanation that ruptures of the implant are usually “silent” and undetectable by physical examination.
+A number of safety issues of concern are listed in the FDA mandated Patient Information Brochure.
+Ruptures of the implant are usually “silent” and undetectable by physical examination.
 Detection of implant rupture requires an MRI scan of the breasts at a cost of approximately $2000.
 The importance of monitoring a silicone gel implant for silent rupture, and removal if rupture is detected, usually under general anesthesia, is emphasized.

 If a saline implant ruptures, the implant deflates and the saline is absorbed by the body over a few days.
 Detection of a rupture is obvious and replacement can be done under a local anesthetic in many cases.